systbiol/reports/2023_June/CommunicationsReport_June2023.md

 ## Website Updates

 I have made regular updates to the website with Society announcments.
 With support from the Legacy Committee, a graduate student assistant (Ben Toups) helped me make extensive updates to historical records on GitHub and the SSB website in the second half of 2022.
 I also recently met with members of the DEI committee, who had great ideas for ways to update the website to help make the Society more inclusive.
 I plan to prioritize their suggested updates in the second half of 2023.

+## Communications Committee

+Recently, we formed an inaugural ad-hoc Communications Committee.
+Current committee members include the Communications Director, Rebecca Chong, and Jhan Salazar.
+One immediate goal of the Committee is to provide real-time updates during Society meetings.
+Going forward, the Communications Committee hopes to develop a strategic plan for regular Society communications, particularly incorporating suggestions from the DEI committee.

+Thank you, Becky and Jhan!

+## Miscellaneous Activities

+- Coordinating with organizers of the Mexico City standalone meeting
+- Ad hoc updates to historical records
+- Maintaining updated membership lists and fixing membership errors
+- Coordinating updates and records with OUP and the Systematic Biology EIC
+- Responding to member inquiries
+- Coordinating with the Awards Director to announce deadlines, recruit reviewers, etc.